DopeGrammerZA/hotel-booking-app/README.md

     cd hotel-booking-app

+# 3 Open the project with Visual Studio

+# 4 Use the git checkout command to navigate to the 'dev' branch
+    git checkout dev

-# 3. Install dependencies:
+# 5. Install dependencies:

     npm install

-# 4 Set up Firebase and configure the necessary environment variables.
+# 6 Set up Firebase and configure the necessary environment variables.

-# 5. Start the development server:
+# 7. Start the development server:

     npm run dev